amcginlay/pcf-c2c-networking/README.md

 Things to note:
 - Data entry via `articulate` is still possible, even though `attendee-service` is no longer navigable from a browser
-- Port 8080 is used _outside_ of the container, even when running at scale
+- Port 8080 is used _outside_ of the container, even when running at scale (software defined networking)
 - We no longer require Eureka to help with container-to-container networking
 - Try running `cf ssh articulate -c "ps -ef | grep envoy"`